wptrainingteam/learn-wp-content/tutorials/wordpress-common-vulnerabilities.md

 	}
 ```

 Note that we're doing two checks here, one against CSRF and once for access control.
 In this example the order of execution is not super important, but in general, it's a good idea to check for CSRF first, and then check for access control.

 ## Bonus round

 There's one additional security vulnerability in this plugin.
 Can you find it?

 It's a tough one to spot, but all instances of wp_redirect should be replaced with wp_safe_redirect.
-This is because the code is redirecting to a local url, and wp_safe_redirect checks whether the $location is using an allowed host, if it has an absolute path.
+This is because the code is redirecting to a local url, and wp_safe_redirect checks whether the $location its using an allowed host, if it has an absolute path.
 This prevents the possibility of malicious redirects if the redirect $location is ever attacked.

 ## Where to go for more information

-Firstly, make sure to vist the Open Worldwide Application Security Project's (OWASP) [top ten list](https://owasp.org/www-project-top-ten/), to learn about the most common web vulnerabilities.
+To learn more about common web application vulnerabilities, make sure to vist the Open Worldwide Application Security Project's (OWASP) [top ten list](https://owasp.org/www-project-top-ten/).
 Then, make sure to read the entry in the [WordPress Developer Documentation](https://developer.wordpress.org/plugins/security) on Security, as it includes code examples, additional information on security best practices, and much more.

 Happy coding!